Bricktech2000/Notes/notes/self-taught software engineer.md

 - also apply to jobs that "require" a Bachelor's degree. this is where a great portfolio is so important
 - keep in mind that this is a **first job**; it doesn't have to be perfect
 - networking can be more effective than applying to jobs on job boards
-  - reach out to recruiters on Linkedin
+  - reach out to recruiters on LinkedIn
   - attend tech events, conferences, hackathons, meetups, etc.
   - attend career fairs